-The Box was home-made and built during the winter of 2017-18.
+The 1st Box was home-made and built during the winter of 2017-18.
 Actually from the wood previous used by the boys when they were younger as a ramp for their toy cars.
-You can even still see the markings written on the wood by the boys, start line, finish line, etc. The entire lid of the box is hinged with the hinge being made from an old bike tyre.
+You can even still see the markings written on the wood by the boys, start line, finish line, etc. The entire lid of the box was hinged with a rubber trip made from an old bike tyre.
 Once built the box was treated with a standard wood stain protector.
-The box hole size is 28 mm.

 The box is located in the back garden of the house.
 It is around 1.5 m from the ground in an ivy hedge bordering the neighbouring house.
 The box also has cover from a mature Red-Robin (Photinia) bush.
 The Box is installed only around 2m from the back wall of the house.
 The nest box hole is pointed North East, 30o NE, and in general gets very little sun.

 The box was installed in its’ current position in March 2018.
 It was used during the spring of 2018 and a pair of great tits successfully raised a brood.